bahim22/work/Docs2/AplusQues.md

    1. displays current state of network connections (IP add, port #, conn state)
 4. `traceert`: tracks the pathway taken by a packet
 5. `ping`: tests the reachability of a host
-6. `ipconfig` /all cmd can check if PCs are getting a correct DNS IP
+6. `ipconfig` /all cmd can check if computers are getting a correct DNS IP
 7. `ifconfig` cmd: checks a devices IP address and subnet mask on Linux OS's
 8. `S/MIME` protocol can encrypt and digitally sign e-mails